khawkins98/all-the-stations/atv.md

 ---
 ## All The Videos

 We've given you all the playlists already.
 If you want to watch the videos by region (and slightly chronological),

 ### Pre-Trip

-* <a href="https://www.youtube.com/watch?v=Vv0jecbapMw">All The Stations - Pilot (Part 1) - Lincoln</a>
+* {% include partial_youtube.html id="Vv0jecbapMw" title="All The Stations - Pilot (Part 1) - Lincoln" %}
-* <a href="https://www.youtube.com/watch?v=Lz2VugpuVEE">All The Stations - Pilot (Part 2) - Gainsborough to Hull</a>
+* {% include partial_youtube.html id="Lz2VugpuVEE" title="All The Stations - Pilot (Part 2) - Gainsborough to Hull" %}
 * <a href="https://www.youtube.com/watch?v=BPTxYWRxjI8">All The Stations - Everything You Need To Know</a>

 ### The South West